CrabeDeFrance/lidi/doc/index.rst

 For more information about the general purpose and concept of unidirectional networks and data diode: `Wikipedia - Unidirectional network <https://en.wikipedia.org/wiki/Unidirectional_network>`_.

+This version is a fork of the original `lidi project <https://github.com/ANSSI-FR/lidi>`_.
+It aims to fix several issues and improve the following topics:

+* Support network interrupt and being able to recover from packet loss, introducting a brand new reordering component.
+This fixes issues `#3 <https://github.com/ANSSI-FR/lidi/issues/3>`_ and `#4 <https://github.com/ANSSI-FR/lidi/issues/4>`_).
+* Add bandwidth limiter at sender side
+* Use a highly configurable `logging <https://docs.rs/log4rs/latest/log4rs/>`_ framework and `metrics <https://docs.rs/metrics/latest/metrics/>`_ compatible with `Prometheus <https://prometheus.io/>`_
+* Validation of the project by adding functional tests using `behave <https://behave.readthedocs.io/en/latest/>`_
+* Simplify the global architecture to ease maintenance and improve performance
+* Remove unsafe Rust
+* Update to latest versions of Rust crates

 Why lidi?
 ---------